NielsRogge/Transformers-Tutorials/MaskFormer/README.md

 # MaskFormer notebooks

-In this directory, you can find notebooks that illustrate how to use Meta's [MaskFormer](https://huggingface.co/docs/transformers/model_doc/maskformer) both for fine-tuning on custom data as well as inference.
+In this directory, you can find notebooks that illustrate how to use Meta's [MaskFormer](https://huggingface.co/docs/transformers/model_doc/maskformer) both for inference as well as fine-tuning on custom data.
 It currently includes the following notebooks:

-- performing inference with MaskFormer
+- performing inference with MaskFormer (both semantic and panoptic segmentation)
-- fine-tuning MaskFormer on a custom dataset (semantic segmentation, instance segmentation).
+- fine-tuning MaskFormer on a semantic segmentation dataset
+- fine-tuning MaskFormer on an instance segmentation dataset.

 The docs can be found here: https://huggingface.co/docs/transformers/main/en/model_doc/maskformer